mlbio-epfl/HeurekaBench/README.md

 More details on the framework and creating new benchmarks in other scientific domainsare provided in the [Extending HeurekaBench to other domains for creating new benchmarks](#Extending-HeurekaBench-to-other-domains-for-creating-new-benchmarks) section below.

 # Evaluating your AI agent on the sc-HeurekaBench benchmark

-To evaluate, the agent is provided with the questions from the benchmark and has to autonomously design and execute a multi-step analysis to produce a data-driven answer that is evaluated against published findings.
-Below, we provide instructions on how to get the single-cell datasets and then how to adapt existing single-cell agents as AI Co-scientists to solve the tasks in the `scheurekabench` benchmark.
+In the question solving stage, the agent is provided with the questions from the benchmark and has to autonomously design and execute a multi-step analysis to produce a data-driven answer that is evaluated against published findings.
+Below, we provide instructions on how to get the single-cell datasets and then how to run and evaluate existing single-cell agents as AI Co-scientists on the sc-HeurekaBench.
 The benchmark questions and answers are available in the `scheurekabench/benchmark/mcq.json` and `scheurekabench/benchmark/oeq.json` files.

 All versions of the benchmark are listed below:
 ```